UFC Fight Night: Holohan vs Smolka: Predictions & Analysis

 Bush

-Bush carries a modest Elo edge (842 to 811), the kind of gap that reflects a slightly better run of form rather than a talent chasm.
+McLellan carries a modest Elo edge (795 to 742), the kind of gap that reflects a slightly better run of form rather than a talent chasm.

 A few statistical edges stand out.
 Bush throws significantly more leather — a 1.1 sig. strike per minute gap.
 Bush is far more active with takedowns, averaging 0.0 more per 15 minutes.
 McLellan has tighter striking defense, making opponents miss more often.

-The Pick: Bubba Bush over Garreth McLellan.
-This is essentially a pick'em.
-The model nudges toward Bush at 51%, but there's almost nothing separating these two.
-Notably, the betting market has McLellan at 26% implied while our model sees 49% — a 23-point disagreement that could signal value.
+The Pick: Garreth McLellan over Bubba Bush.
+The model gives McLellan a slight nod at 58% — this could easily go either way.
+Notably, the betting market has McLellan at 26% implied while our model sees 58% — a 32-point disagreement that could signal value.

 Methodology